Work with Kelly Luce - Manuscript Critique & 2021 MFA Applications Prep

 After graduating from Northwestern University with a degree in cognitive science, Kelly moved to Japan, where she lived and worked for three years.
 Her work has been recognized by fellowships from the MacDowell Colony, Ucross Foundation, Sozopol Fiction Seminars, Ragdale Foundation, the Kerouac Project, and Jentel Arts.
 In 2015 she received an MFA in fiction and screenwriting from the Michener Center for Writers at UT Austin, where she was editor-in-chief of Bat City Review and the editorial assistant for the O. Henry Prize Stories anthology.

 Kelly's short fiction and essays have appeared in New York Magazine, The Chicago Tribune, Salon, O, the Oprah Magazine, The Sun, The Southern Review, New England Review, American Short Fiction, Gettysburg Review, and other publications.
 She is the Essays Editor for Electric Literature and was a 2016-17 fellow at Harvard’s Radcliffe Institute for Advanced Study.
 She lives in an old grist mill in Knoxville, Tennessee.

-If you're interested in working with Kelly, check out our Critique and Coaching page to get in touch with us or click on her picture above.
+If you're interested in working with Kelly, check out her Critique and Coaching page.
 You can also read a short piece Kelly wrote about reading for the O. Henry Prize Stories.
 We look forward to hearing from you!